How to get an Emotional Support Dog Letter

 When you submit information relating to your need for an ESA, you are divulging sensitive, confidential information.
 You want to make sure that you’re in trusted hands when you share this information online.
 Be sure the platform you are using is secure and respects client confidentiality.
 One of the oldest and leading providers of ESA services is ESA Doctors.
 They have helped thousands of people find licensed professionals who have helped them qualify for an emotional support dog.
 If you think an emotional support dog could improve your mental health, don’t hesitate to get the help you deserve

 A popular misconception about emotional support dogs is that they need specialized training.
 This misunderstanding likely stems from confusing emotional support dogs with service dogs, which are governed by the Americans with Disabilities Act.
 Unlike service dogs, emotional support dogs do not need any specific training.
 An emotional support dog provides therapeutic support and comfort to its owner through companionship and affection.
 Service dogs, on the other hand, undergo highly specialized training to assist with a disability, such as a dog that is trained to protect its owner’s head during a seizure.
 All emotional support dogs however should undergo basic obedience and behavioral training so they can coexist peacefully with other animals, tenants and passengers without being a nuisance or danger to anyone.

 Know Your Rights as an Emotional Support Dog Owner

-In order to take advantage of these benefits, you need to present your landlord or airline with a valid ESA letter.
+In order to take advantage of these benefits, you need to present your landlord with a valid ESA letter.
 If you’re interested in seeing if you qualify for an ESA letter, ESA Doctors can help connect you to an understanding professional who will treat you with respect and kindness.